QMCPACK/qmcpack/README.md

 GitHub Actions-based tests include additional version combinations from within our two year support window.

-Workflow tests are currently performed with Quantum Espresso v7.4.0 and PySCF v2.7.0.
+Workflow tests are currently performed with Quantum ESPRESSO v7.4.0 and PySCF v2.7.0.
 These check trial wavefunction generation and conversion through to actual QMC runs.

 # Building with CMake